dh73/axi_appnote/docs/source/index.rst

 K-induction with AXI SVA FVIP
 -----------------------------
-Everyone knows the equation of mathematical induction, but it's proven difficult to really understand what it means for formal verification.
+Everyone knows the equation of mathematical induction, [[ one would hope ^^, I generally avoid such statements though, if someone knows this, it doesn't add anything, and if someone doesn't know this, they might feel uneceserrily discouraged from reading on and/or using the FVIP ]] but it's proven difficult to really understand what it means for formal verification.
 To help explain further, look at the example drawing located in the **Appendix A** if this document.

 The real difficulties come with an inductive invariant.
-Remember that k-induction frees up the initial state, so a well defined, strong and complete set of assertions and correct initial values in registers, makes k-induction proofs happy.
+Remember that k-induction frees up the initial state [[ is "free up" established terminology?
+I would probably go with "does not constrain" or "does not restrict" but I'm not sure which is better for the target audience. ]], so a well defined, strong and complete set of assertions and correct initial values in registers, makes k-induction proofs happy.
 And the depth?, as discussed in **Appendix A**, it can be as low as the employed inductive invariants permits.
 For the SVA AXI FVIP, the properties should not cause *undetermined* results in induction as long as the DUT is configured as expected (for example, that all the registers are correctly initialised).
 For advanced flows, the user can abstract this initial state and get the most out of k-induction (for example, in an interconnect verification, the user can abstract the initial state so the subordinates have many valid transactions pending, and check how the manager reacts from the first clock cycle).

 As with BMC, the default configuration of SBY may be enough for most of the cases, and modifications would be needed only if different parameters or the design changes in complexity.

 ------------------
 Boolean Properties
 ------------------
 Most properties in the AXI SVA FVIP are described using Boolean operators, so all bit-level solvers are happy with them.
-We wanted to explore some things using the SMT solvers technology in [TabbyCAD](https://www.yosyshq.com/products-and-services), but after some struggles with other users and tools, we decided to keep this as simple as possible.
+We wanted to explore some things using the SMT solvers technology in [TabbyCAD](https://www.yosyshq.com/products-and-services), but after some struggles with other users and tools, we decided to keep this as simple as possible. [[ this reads a bit strange to me, I think it's easy to misread this as "there are issues with more advanced SMT solver features in TabbyCAD" even though it's not what it is saying. ]]

 ------------------------
 Data Tracking Invariants